 Paint over the dried white paint with yellow paint, to create the body of the chick.

 Cut the yellow crepe paper into strips 5 cm in width, and cut slits all along one edge, stopping at the centre, to create a feathered look.
 Use the bookbinding glue to stick the strips to the body of the chick starting from the bottom, and layering up towards the hole at the top.

-Cut two circles of white card using the essential circle die no.7 (5.9 cm).
+Cut two circles of white card using your circle die.
 Glue the wiggle eyes to the white circles, and glue to the body of the chick to create the eyes.
 Use bookbinding glue for a secure stick!

-Cut two triangles of brown card using the essential mini triangle die no.7 (9cm x 7.8cm).
+Cut two triangles of brown card using your triangle die.
 Score each of the triangles down the centre, and 1 cm along the bottom.
 Glue the two triangles to the body of the chick using bookbinding glue, one on top of the other, to create the beak.

 Draw around your hand twice on yellow card, and cut these out.
 Use bookbinding glue to stick the yellow hands to either side of the chick, with the fingers facing backwards and the thumbs pointing upwards, to create the wings.